threehams/barrys-time-adventures/docs/design.md

 - Time of day and day of week\
   No specified year, month, or date

-  Passage of time is highly situational.
+  Passage of time is relative.
 Buy upgrades to speed up time, e.g. play Factorio to make the entire day pass by almost instantly

 ## Save Data